Michael-Stutesman/Perceptual-OBS-Shaders/Lighting_Instructions.md

 ## Overview
 This shader simulates directional lighting on flat images/video using luminance-based pseudo-depth and edge gradients.

-It creates the illusion of 3D form by treating brightness changes as surface orientation.
+It creates the illusion of 3D form by treating brightness changes as surface structure rather than true geometry.

 ---

 ## How it works (simple view)

-- Brightness = height/depth approximation
+- Brightness = depth approximation
-- Pixel differences = surface slope
+- Pixel-to-pixel changes = surface slope
-- Light position = virtual light source
+- Light position = virtual lamp in 2D space
-- Highlight system = controlled rolloff
+- Graphite system = tone compression (not depth shaping)

 ---